SkNuwanTissera/module-ballerinax-microsoft.calendar-mvp/calendar/README.md

 # Introduction
 ## What is Microsoft Calendar?
 [Microsoft Calendar](https://support.microsoft.com/en-us/office/introduction-to-the-outlook-calendar-d94c5203-77c7-48ec-90a5-2e2bc10bd6f8)
-composed of the calendar and scheduling component of Outlook that is fully integrated with email, contacts, and other features.
+is composed of the calendar and scheduling component of Outlook that is fully integrated with email, contacts, and other features.
 Just as you write in a notebook, you can click any time slot in the Outlook Calendar and start typing.
 By using the Calendar you can create appointments and events, organize meetings, view group schedules, and much more.